godaai/llm-inference/README.md

 * Generation Phase (Decoding Phase): genernate the next token based on the prompt and the previously generated tokens, in an **token-by-token** manner.
 * Autoregressive: predicting **one** token at a time, conditioned on the previously generated tokens.
 * KV (Key-Value) Cache: caching the attention Keys and Values in the Generation Phase, eliminating the recomputation for Keys and Values of previous tokens.
+* Weight: the parameter of the model, the $w$ in $y = w \cdot x + b$.
+* Activation:  the output of a neuron, which is computed using an activation function, the $z$ in $z = f(y)$, where $f$ is the activation function like ReLU.
+* GPU Kernel: function that is executed on multiple GPU computing cores to perform parallel computations.
+* HBM (High Bandwidth Memory): a type of advanced memory technology, which is like the main memory of data-center GPUs.
 * Continuous Batching: as opposed to static batching (which batches requests together and starts processing only when all requests within the batch are ready), continuously batches requests and maximizes memory utilization.
 * Offloading: transfering data between GPU memory and main memory or NVMe storage, as GPU memory is limited.
-* Post-training quantization: quantizing the weights and activations of the model **after** the model has been trained.
+* Post-Training Quantization: quantizing the weights and activations of the model **after** the model has been trained.
 * Quantization-Aware Training: incorporating quantization considerations during training.

 ## Open Source Software